 In between football broadcasting season, Stiles manages to keep himself busy as a Regional Sales Manager for a medical device company.
 He also spends time coaching quarterbacks in the off-season in small group sessions throughout the greater Puget Sound.

-Stiles resides in Snoqualmie with his wife Andrea four-year old daughter Jordan and one-year old son Colt.
+Stiles resides in Snoqualmie with his wife Andrea, daughter Jordan, and son Colt.

 |Taylor Barton is in his second season as a color commentator and studio analyst for ROOT SPORTS.
 Barton brings a wealth of knowledge and experience to football telecasts.
 Barton graduated from the University of Washington in 2003, where he played quarterback.
 Previously, Barton played at the University of Colorado and City College of San Francisco, where he was recognized by SuperPrep as the top junior college player in the nation and led the Rams to their second consecutive national championship.